 Real-Time Inventory Management

-Regardless of the number of stores that a company operates, a multi-store eCommerce solution places all products in a single catalog.
+Regardless of the number of stores that a company operates, a multi-vendor marketplace solution places all products in a single catalog.
 Products can then be separated into categories that pertain to specific storefronts.
 However, data for every product remains centralized, but can be assigned to display in any number of stores.
 Even if an item appears in multiple shops, the inventory across all stores updates in real time no matter which site a customer makes a purchase from.
 Companies that manage multiple warehouses are able to monitor available inventory across distribution centers.
 This ensures that items can be re-stocked before they run out, no matter which store it's being purchased in, preventing the frustration customers experience when faced with the possibility of waiting for a back order.

 Empowering employees in all departments to work without interruption or delay unburdens business managers from having to deal with bottlenecks in the system.
 In order for this model to succeed, a multi-store eCommerce solution must provide a way to assign unlimited roles and rights to supervisors and teams.
 Giving everyone their own unique logins and permissions facilitates smooth data transfer and better communication.
 Managers no longer have to worry about clearing up problems that develop as a result of inaccurate data or a lack of cohesiveness between departments.
 This could be roles such as allowing Procurement Managers the ability to purchase items, but only Accounting can pay invoices, for example.